- RFP Phase II Preparation of Environmental Assessments

 - Request for Proposal (RFP): Fiber Optic Broadband Network Aerial Construction – Hwy 151

 - Watch the presentation

 - Broadband is the transmission of data over a high-speed internet connection.

 - Broadband data is sent via many technologies like fiber optics, wireless, TV cable, and satellite.

-- Fiber Optics is like a phone line but is used to send data at high-speed.
+- Fiber Optics is like a phone line but is used to send data at high-speed through glass strands.

 - Deploy wireless options utilizing FCC 2.5 GHz license

-- Construct 2 new towers and add 52 miles of fiber
+- Construct 1 new tower and add 52 miles of fiber

 - Provide 50/10 Mbps